Wikia/guidelines/Process/ProgrammingLanguageSelection.md

 At Wikia we value choosing the right tool for the job, but we also recognise that every language we adopt comes with a cost.
-As such, we have chosen  a set of default languages that cover most common areas of development, while providing a framework for adopting new languages as necessary
+As such, we have chosen  a set of default languages that cover most common areas of development, while providing a framework for adopting new languages as necessary.

 Any questions about this process should go to the lead architect.